 As with any deep tissue work, it’s normal to feel some soreness the next day.
 Think of it like the feeling after a really good workout.
 Your muscles have been worked in new and profound ways, and that tenderness is a sign that change is happening.
 The key is to relax and trust the process.
 An Ashiatsu massage feels different from a traditional one, but the deep, consistent pressure is incredibly effective for releasing chronic tension.
 Go in with an open mind, breathe through the session, and get ready to experience a new level of freedom in your neck and shoulders.

-How to Find a Qualified Ashiatsu Therapist
+How Do I Find a Great Ashiatsu Therapist?

 Finding the right massage therapist is always important, but it’s especially true for a specialized technique like Ashiatsu.
 Because the therapist uses their body weight to apply deep, gliding pressure with their feet, proper training is essential for both safety and effectiveness.
 You want to be in the hands, or rather, on the table, of someone who truly knows what they’re doing.
 A great Ashiatsu therapist can deliver incredible relief, so taking a few extra steps to find a qualified professional is well worth the effort.